 The 'Tenancy Plus' service provides focussed 1-2-1 support whenever a tenant needs help to overcome a problem or sustain their tenancy.
-The service has been particularly relevant over the past 2 years as tenants have been directly affected by lockdown measures.
-We have seen a large increase in Universal Credit applications as tenants were furloughed or made redundant, resulting in a total of 141 tenants now claiming the benefit at the end of the year - a rise of over 65% since March 2020.
-Thankfully, the support we provided to those tenants has helped to mitigate any impact on our rental income.
-At the year end the Association had total arrears (including HB payments) representing just 1.11% of the rent debit (2021: 1.13%), demonstrating that the advice and support offered has contributed to minimising the impact of these changes.
+The service has been particularly relevant over the past 3 years, firstly as a result of the Coronovirus pandemic and secondly as tenants have been affected by the cost of living crisis.
+We have seen a large increase in tenants now relying on Universal Credit to maintain their living standards, resulting in a total of 156 tenants now claiming the benefit at the end of the year - a rise of over 70% since March 2020.
+Thankfully, the support we provide to these tenants has helped to mitigate any impact on our rental income.
+At the year end the Association had total arrears (including HB payments) representing just 1.16% of the rent debit (2022: 1.11%), demonstrating that the advice and support offered has contributed to minimising the impact of these issues.